designer, artist, community member

 What I care about

-My background isn't a footnote to my design career — it's the whole reason I design the way I do.
-I come to every project asking who this is for, what they're afraid of, what they already know, and what they need to trust.
-That's not a framework I learned in a bootcamp.
-That's years of sitting with people in the hardest moments of their lives.
+My background isn't a footnote — it's why I design the way I do.
+I come to every project asking who this is really for, what they're afraid of, and what they need to trust.
+I'm drawn to healthcare and social impact, but these instincts translate anywhere users deserve better than they're usually given.

 Design I believe in